DavidRach/David-Rach/ShinyliveTabset/README.md

 ![](TabsetNames.png)

-For a minimal reproducible example, see the index.qmd file within this folder, it contains the same formatting of the webpage plus the self-contained shinylive chunk.
+For a minimal reproducible example, see the ReproducibleExample.qmd file within this folder, it contains the same formatting of the webpage plus the self-contained shinylive chunk.